simstevens/simstevens.github.io/index.md

 author-profile: true
 ---

-Simon is a PhD student in Martin Schmidt's research team at Trier University.
+Simon Stevens is a PhD student in Martin Schmidt's research team at Trier University.
 His research interests include (decision-dependent) robust optimization and bilevel optimization.
 He is also a research and teaching assistant at Trier University.

 ---